ory/oathkeeper/README.md

 ## Installation

-There are various ways of installing ORY Oathkeeper on your system.
+Head over to the [ORY Developer Documentation](https://www.ory.sh/docs/oathkeeper/install) to learn how to install ORY Oathkeeper on Linux, macOS, Windows, and Docker and how to build ORY Oathkeeper from source.

 ### Download binaries